-Students may or may not be asked to join in with household chores such as setting the table, washing up and tidying their room.
+Students may or may not be asked to join in with household chores, such as setting the table, washing up and tidying their room.
 This is dependent on the Host Families preference.
 Some families are more independent and expect students to become an active member of the family.
-Again this is a discussion we encourage when at Induction.
+Again this is a discussion we encourage at the Induction.

 Students must keep their rooms tidy.
 This is a key requirement of the stay.

 What household facilities are provided?